 Although lupus can strike anyone, incidence of this disease is highest in African-American, Latino, and Asian women, most often in their childbearing years.
 To ensure that all women have access to the best care available, the S.L.E.
-Lupus Foundation offers several programs to address multicultural needs.
+Lupus Foundation offers many educational materials in Spanish as well as several programs to address multicultural needs.

 Other organizations also offer multi-cultural lupus programs:

 LANtern (Lupus Asian Network) Program offers support, education, and outreach to the Chinese community.
 More